TheTastyPi/Progress-Bar-The-Game/README.md

-# Timewalls-The-Game
-Timewalls: The Game
+# Progress Bar: The Game

-The name will become more unfitting as more updates come out.
+A game where you fill progress bars.

 # Change Log
 ## v0.3: Logarithmic Progress - TBD